Bangkok Right Now

 - Language

-- Thai, English common in Bangkok and tourist hubs
+- Thai; English common in central Bangkok, hotels and tourist areas

 - Tap water